basho/basho_docs/source/languages/en/riak/dev/application-guide.md

 ## How Should I Access My Data?

+Riak provides a number of ways of retrieving data, each

 * Key/Value - this is the preferred method for accessing a value stored in Riak.
 It will have the lowest latency of any operation.
 * Secondary indexes (2i)
 * Riak [[Data Types]]
 * Riak Search
 * Strong consistency
 * Using R vs PR
-* What actually happens when I grab an object? (r value, notfound_ok, read repair, fallback vnodes)
+* What actually happens when I grab an object? (`r` value, `notfound_ok`, read repair, fallback vnodes)

 ## How Should I Store My Data?